v

 Analytical phase

 The identification of all diagnostic modalities has been greatly impacted due to advances in POCT, MS, and genomics.
 The number of publications in this field has increased exponentially in recent years; this growth must continue.
 The translation of laboratory technology and analytical methods outside the laboratory will also be further developed.
-This section discusses our predictions regarding the laboratory “screening” of drugs.24,56
+This section discusses our predictions regarding the laboratory “screening” of drugs.58

-Post-analytical
+Post-analytical phase

 Appropriate interpretation of test results forms the basis for clinical decision-making, which is influenced by well-established time and decision limits.
 This section discusses three predictions regarding the “post-analysis” phase of the experiment, including the role of cognitive development.

-The influence of automation on quality assurance
+The influence of automation on QA

 The emergence of ML in laboratory data analytics

-Foundational concepts and application in laboratories
+Foundational concepts and applications in laboratories

-ML has emerged as a pivotal force in the field of laboratory data analysis, founded on algorithms that autonomously learn from data, discern patterns, and make informed decisions with minimal human oversight.60 Central to ML is its ability to recognize patterns and forecast outcomes, harnessing algorithms such as neural networks, decision trees, and support vector machines.
-These are particularly effective for the multivariate and intricate datasets typical in laboratory medicine.47 In the realm of laboratory medicine, the data amenable to ML spans both structured forms, like test results, and unstructured types, such as textual reports and imaging.
+ML has emerged as a pivotal force in laboratory data analysis, founded on algorithms that autonomously learn from data, discern patterns, and make informed decisions with minimal human oversight.62 Central to ML is its ability to recognize patterns and forecast outcomes, harnessing algorithms such as neural networks, decision trees, and support vector machines.
+These are particularly effective for the multivariate and intricate datasets typical in laboratory medicine.45 In the realm of laboratory medicine, the data amenable to ML spans both structured forms, like test results, and unstructured types, such as textual reports and imaging.
 Structured data is naturally suited for ML processing, enabling predictive analysis in areas like patient outcomes based on laboratory test patterns.
-On the other hand, unstructured data is amenable to analysis via natural language processing and advanced deep learning methods, which facilitate the extraction of critical clinical insights that can refine diagnostic and prognostic approaches.61
+On the other hand, unstructured data is amenable to analysis via natural language processing and advanced deep learning methods, which facilitate the extraction of critical clinical insights that can refine diagnostic and prognostic approaches.63

 ML’s role in advancing predictive analytics